Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 # Installation

-  1. Use the Install-Module cmdlet to install FudgePop:  Install-Module FudgePop
+  1. Use the Install-Module cmdlet to install FudgePop: **Install-Module FudgePop**
+  2. Manually verify configuration: execute the **Invoke-FudgePop** function (recommend -Verbose for first time use)
-  2. Configure the scheduled task using the Set-FudgePopConfiguration function
+  3. Configure the scheduled task using the **Set-FudgePopConfiguration** function
-  3. Confirm the scheduled task configuration and manually run the task to insure proper operation
+  4. Confirm the scheduled task configuration and manually run the task to insure proper operation

 # Functions